DESIGN || ARCHITECTURE > VICTORIAN

-Although this style gave roots to North American Queen Anne Victorian, this style is very different.
+Although this style gave roots to North American Queen Anne Victorian, this North American style is very different.
 Defined by corner turrets (small tower elements), turned wood finials, and enriched wood moldings and dentils (tooth-like projections at soffits and cornices), the Queen Anne Victorian style used decorative machined wood referred to as “gingerbread” ornamentation, painted to stand out around pastel-colored homes.

 Simpler than Queen Anne Victorian homes, the more standard “folk” Victorian style in North America eliminated ornamental gingerbread detailing such as those found in the Alphabet district of Nob Hill in Portland, Oregon.